danieljohnevans/danieljohnevans.github.io/index.md

                 <p>

                     I'm interested in using natural language processing and machine learning to explore the history of the book, the history of computing, and digital archives.
+More recently, I've been interested in equity and access, information retrieval, and information behaviors.

                 </p>